dawidfiruzek/measurement/README.md

 ## Development plans
 Note that the library is in development phase, but is ready to use with it's minimal functionality.

-For now it supports basic weight and length units with adding and substraction operation between corresponding types.
+For now it supports basic weight and length units with adding and subtraction operation between corresponding types.

 Next development steps are:
-- support more weight and length units
+- support more <del>weight and</del> length units
-- add more arithmetics operations (multiplication, division)
+- add more arithmetic's operations (multiplication, division)
-- (Later) add area, and volume units with arithmetics operations
+- (Later) add area, and volume units with arithmetic's operations

 License